MicrosoftDocs/architecture-center/docs/example-scenario/aks-agic/aks-agic-content.md

 The architecture includes an Application Gateway that is used by the ingress controller.
 The Application Gateway is deployed to a dedicated subnet and exposed to the public internet via a public IP address that is shared by all the tenant workloads.
 A Web Access Firewall (WAF) Policy is associated to the Application Gateway at the root level and at the HTTP listener level, to protect tenant workloads from malicious attacks.
 The policy is configured in Prevention mode and uses [OWASP 3.1](https://owasp.org/www-project-application-security-verification-standard/) to block intrusions and attacks that are detected by rules.
 The attacker receives a "403 unauthorized access" exception, and the connection is closed.
 Prevention mode records these attacks in the WAF logs.

- A Key Vault is used as a secret store by workloads that run on AKS to retrieve keys, certificates, and secrets via a client library, [Secrets Store CSI Driver]/azure/aks/csi-secrets-store-driver), or [Dapr](https://docs.dapr.io/developing-applications/building-blocks/secrets/secrets-overview/).
+ A Key Vault is used as a secret store by workloads that run on AKS to retrieve keys, certificates, and secrets via a client library, [Secrets Store CSI Driver](/azure/aks/csi-secrets-store-driver), or [Dapr](https://docs.dapr.io/developing-applications/building-blocks/secrets/secrets-overview/).
 [Azure Private Link](/azure/private-link/private-link-overview) enables AKS workloads to access Azure PaaS Services, such as Key Vault, over a private endpoint in the virtual network.

 The sample topology includes the following private endpoints:

 - A private endpoint to the Blob Storage account
 - A private endpoint to Azure Container Registry (ACR)
 - A private endpoint to Key Vault
-- If you opt for a private AKS cluster, a private endpoint to the API server of the Kubernetes cluster.
+- If you opt for a private AKS cluster, a private endpoint to the API server of the Kubernetes cluster

 The architecture also includes the following Private DNS Zones for the name resolution of the FQDN of a PaaS service to the private IP address of the associated private endpoint:

-- A Private DNS Zone for the name resolution of the private endpoint to the Azure Blob Storage Account
+- A Private DNS Zone for the name resolution of the private endpoint to the Azure Blob Storage account
 - A Private DNS Zone for the name resolution of the private endpoint to Azure Container Registry (ACR)
 - A Private DNS Zone for the name resolution of the private endpoint to Azure Key Vault
 - If you deploy the cluster as private, a Private DNS Zone for the name resolution of the private endpoint to the Kubernetes Server API

-A Virtual Network Link exists between the virtual network hosting the AKS cluster and the above Private DNS Zones A Log Analytics workspace is used to collect the diagnostics logs and metrics from:
+A Virtual Network Link exists between the virtual network hosting the AKS cluster and the above Private DNS Zones.
+A Log Analytics workspace is used to collect the diagnostics logs and metrics from the following sources:

 - Azure Kubernetes Service cluster
 - Jump-box virtual machine
 - Azure Application Gateway
 - Azure Key Vault
-- Azure Network Security Groups
+- Azure network security groups

 ### Components

 - [Azure Container Registry](/azure/container-registry/container-registry-intro) is a managed, private Docker registry service based on the open-source Docker Registry 2.0.
 You can use Azure container registries with your existing container development and deployment pipelines, or use Azure Container Registry Tasks to build container images in Azure.
-Build on demand, or fully automate builds with triggers such as source code commits and base image updates.
+Build on demand, or fully automate builds with triggers, such as source code commits and base image updates.

 - [Azure Kubernetes Services](/azure/aks/) simplifies deploying a managed Kubernetes cluster in Azure by offloading the operational overhead to Azure.
 As a hosted Kubernetes service, Azure handles critical tasks, like health monitoring and maintenance.
 Since Kubernetes masters are managed by Azure, you only manage and maintain the agent nodes.

 - [Azure Key Vault](/azure/key-vault/general/overview/) securely stores and controls access to secrets like API keys, passwords, certificates, and cryptographic keys.
-Azure Key Vault also lets you easily provision, manage, and deploy public and private Transport Layer Security/Secure Sockets Layer (TLS/SSL) certificates for use with Azure and your internal connected resources.
+Azure Key Vault also lets you easily provision, manage, and deploy public and private Transport Layer Security/Secure Sockets Layer (TLS/SSL) certificates, for use with Azure and your internal connected resources.

 - [Azure Application Gateway](/azure/application-gateway/overview) Azure Application Gateway is a web traffic load balancer that enables you to manage the inbound traffic to multiple downstream web applications and REST APIs.
-Traditional load balancers operate at the transport layer (OSI layer 4 - TCP and UDP) and route traffic based on source IP address and port, to a destination IP address and port.
+Traditional load balancers operate at the transport layer (OSI layer 4 - TCP and UDP), and they route traffic based on source IP address and port, to a destination IP address and port.
 The Application Gateway instead is an application layer (OSI layer 7) load balancer.

 - [Web Application Firewall](/azure/application-gateway/waf-overview) or WAF is a service that provides centralized protection of web applications from common exploits and vulnerabilities.
 WAF is based on rules from the [OWASP (Open Web Application Security Project) core rule sets](https://owasp.org/www-project-modsecurity-core-rule-set/).
-Azure WAF allow to create custom rules that are evaluated for each request that passes through a policy.
+Azure WAF allows you to create custom rules that are evaluated for each request that passes through a policy.
 These rules hold a higher priority than the rest of the rules in the managed rule sets.
 The custom rules contain a rule name, rule priority, and an array of matching conditions.
 If these conditions are met, an action is taken (to allow or block).

 - [Azure Bastion](/azure/bastion/bastion-overview) is a fully managed platform as a service (PaaS) that you provision inside your virtual network.
-Azure Bastion provides secure and seamless Remote Desktop Protocol (RDP) and secure shell (SSH) connectivity to the VMs in your virtual network directly from the Azure portal over TLS.
+Azure Bastion provides secure and seamless Remote Desktop Protocol (RDP) and secure shell (SSH) connectivity to the VMs in your virtual network, directly from the Azure portal over TLS.

-- [Azure Virtual Machines](https://azure.microsoft.com/services/virtual-machines/) provides on-demand, scalable computing resources that give you the flexibility of virtualization without having to buy and maintain physical hardware.
+- [Azure Virtual Machines](https://azure.microsoft.com/services/virtual-machines/) provides on-demand, scalable computing resources that give you the flexibility of virtualization, without having to buy and maintain the physical hardware.

 - [Azure Virtual Network](/azure/virtual-network/virtual-networks-overview) is the fundamental building block for Azure private networks.
-With Virtual Network, Azure resources like VMs can securely communicate with each other, the internet, and on-premises networks.
-An Azure Virtual Network is similar to a traditional network on premises, but with Azure infrastructure benefits like scalability, availability, and isolation.
+With Virtual Network, Azure resources (like VMs) can securely communicate with each other, the internet, and on-premises networks.
+An Azure Virtual Network is similar to a traditional network that's on premises, but it includes Azure infrastructure benefits, such as scalability, availability, and isolation.

-- [Virtual Network Interfaces](/azure/virtual-network/virtual-network-network-interface) let Azure virtual machines communicate with internet, Azure, and on-premises resources.
-You can add several network interface cards to one Azure VM, so child VMs can have their own dedicated network interface devices and IP addresses.
+- [Virtual Network Interfaces](/azure/virtual-network/virtual-network-network-interface) let Azure virtual machines communicate with the internet, Azure, and on-premises resources.
+You can add several network interface cards to one Azure VM, so that child VMs can have their own dedicated network interface devices and IP addresses.

 - [Azure Managed Disks](/azure/virtual-machines/windows/managed-disks-overview) provides block-level storage volumes that Azure manages on Azure VMs.
 The available types of disks are Ultra disks, Premium solid-state drives (SSDs), Standard SSDs, and Standard hard disk drives (HDDs).

 - [Azure Blob Storage](/azure/storage/blobs/storage-blobs-introduction) is Microsoft's object storage solution for the cloud.
 Blob storage is optimized for storing massive amounts of unstructured data.
 Unstructured data is data that doesn't adhere to a particular data model or definition, such as text or binary data.

-- [Azure Private Link](/azure/private-link/private-link-overview) enables you to access Azure PaaS Services (for example, Azure Blob Storage and Key Vault) and Azure hosted customer-owned/partner services over a private endpoint in your virtual network.
+- [Azure Private Link](/azure/private-link/private-link-overview) enables you to access Azure PaaS services (for example, Azure Blob Storage and Key Vault) and Azure hosted customer-owned/partner services, over a private endpoint in your virtual network.

 ### Alternatives